 Héma-Québec's Montréal facilities pass annual inspection

 Throughout the audit of the Montréal facilities, the Health Canada inspectors noted that the safety of blood components is a priority for all Héma-Québec personnel.
-Health Canada inspects each facility of Héma-Québec once a year to ensure compliance with safety measures and with the requirements stipulated in its establishment licence.
+Health Canada inspects each facility of Héma-Québec once a year to ensure compliance with safety measures and with the requirements stipulated in its operating licence.